Saro259/TalentMatch-AI/README.md

 ## 📜 License Information

-This project has no specified license.
-All rights are reserved by the owner, Saro259.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments